skienzmatishun/rippreport/content/p/moma-bear/index.md

 by Nancy R. Koerner
 (Copyright © 2023 – NK Marketing, LLC – All Rights Reserved)

-Photo: Photo by Scott Michael&#39;s photostream/flickr
+Photo: Original photo by Scott Michael&#39;s photostream/flickr

 In the treacherous ambiguity of domestic violence, it is